 I have kept a journal of my life for nearly 30 years and I guarantee there are numerous errors in there about dates, names, places, etc…Now my journal is not an inspiration by God nor do I make any claim I was inspired by the Spirit to write it, yet it is true isn’t it?
 Who could make the claim it wasn’t?
 I wrote it, right?
 Shouldn’t I know whether these things happened in my life?
 Does the possibility that someone later in life fact-checked some of my claims and found them wrong, render in any way my journal and life story as fallacious?
 I find this a true leap of faith.

 I bring this crude example to light because as human beings, in most any event(s) where humans are present, we should expect there to be witnesses of the event, and we should expect those witnesses to disagree on some of the finer details of what they witnessed.
 In fact if all stories are perfectly in agreement we are suspicious aren’t we?
 Almost like they concocted the story beforehand.
 So the fact these humans relay truths and doubts about what they experienced, do we then doubt the whole experience?
 For example, when we look at the Gospel narratives of Jesus’s resurrection, they are all different.
 Now because they are all different means we cannot know which one is the most accurate account, but does this somehow disprove He rose from the dead, or that there is error?
 Again, this would be a leap of faith.
 So, in the case of the resurrection event, what are the core components of the story?
-Women came to the tomb early on the morning of the first day of the week (which means they knew where He was buried), the stone was rolled away, the tomb was empty, there was an angelic appearance of some variety or by Jesus Himself, by what they saw (or didn’t see!) they went and told the disciples, and somehow weeks after this event the very group of people who followed Jesus started making outrageous claims within the city walls He was crucified in, that He had risen from the grave and had personally seen, heard, or touched Him.
+Women came to the tomb early on the morning of the first day of the week (which means they knew where He was buried), the stone was rolled away, the tomb was empty, there was an angelic appearance of some variety or by Jesus Himself, by what they saw (or didn’t see!) they went and told the disciples, and somehow weeks after this event the very group of people who followed Jesus started making outrageous claims within the city walls of where Jesus was convicted, that He had risen from the grave and had personally seen, heard, or touched Him.

 It is my prayer this post has been helpful in your journey of God’s truth in the Bible.
 I encourage you to keep going farther than I could with this post.
-Study to understand the Hebrew and Greek of the passages you are working on, seek help from those more learned than you in this subject, understand the differences between exegesis and eisegesis (Christians especially, beware of eisegesis!), get an understanding of hermeneutics, and so on, it will only enrich your personal appreciation of God’s Holy Word.
+Study to understand the Hebrew and Greek of the passages you are working on, seek help from those more learned than you in this subject, understand the differences between exegesis and eisegesis (Christians especially, beware of eisegesis!), get an understanding of hermeneutics and so on, it will only enrich your personal appreciation of God’s Holy Word.